scripting/wpIdentity/worknotes.md

+#### 5/10/24; 8:53:59 AM by DW

+Adding an "id" column to the database, and changing the queries accordingly.

+I believe things will work much better with this approach, basically one row in the database can transition from being a draft to being published without moving.
+It'll keep the same id.
+That means you will be able to have more than one unpublished draft.
+I expect there will be other flexibilities.

+The id is the key.

 #### 5/9/24; 11:01:19 AM by DW

 I finally got to the bottom of the problem with http post returning.
 I'm going to fix it, and probably should eventually visit all the code that uses davehttp, because I have replicated the problem far and wide.